james-alvey-42/doppel/README.md

 # doppel
-A Bayesian method for quantifying the ability of a simulator to represent real data
+A Bayesian method for quantifying the goodness-of-fit of a model/simulator compared to real data without a likelihood